 CAT & Genny – What are they used for?

-Underground services such as; utility mains, water mains, wastewater pipes and telecommunication wires (to name a few) can be a major hazard for construction workers.
+Underground services can be a major hazard for construction workers.

-Take a look how the CAT & Genny are used to help avoid them.
+Take a look at how the CAT & Genny are used to help avoid them.

 What is a CAT and why is it used?